 How is adult scoliosis diagnosed?

 In a physical exam your doctor will examine your back to check the shape of your spine and see how you move around.
-Your nerves, too, may be tested through reflex, sensation, and muscle-strength checks.
+Your nerves may also be tested through reflex, sensation and muscle-strength checks.

 If needed, your doctor may order X-rays.
 X-rays taken from the front and side will show a full picture of your spine.
 Your doctor can then determine if you have scoliosis and if so, to what degree.